Meyer Werft

-Meyer Werft is one of the major German shipyards, headquartered in Papenburg at the river Ems.
-Founded in 1795 and starting with small wooden vessels, today Meyer Werft is a builder of luxury passenger ships.
-700 ships of different types have been built at the yard.
-Its "Dockhalle 2" is the third largest shipbuilding hall and the building with the fifth-largest usable volume in the world as of 2022.

-Meyer Werft has been owned and managed by the Meyer family for seven generations.
+Meyer Werft ([ˈmaɪɐ ˈvɛʁft]; lit.
+'Meyer Shipyard') is a German shipbuilding company, headquartered in Papenburg at the river Ems.
+It was founded in 1795, as a builder of small wooden vessels.
+It has been owned and managed by the Meyer family for seven generations.
 Since 1997, it has been part of the Meyer Neptun Group, together with Neptun Werft in Rostock.
 In 2014, the company added the Turku shipyard in Finland to the group.
+Since then, it has also been a builder of luxury passenger ships.
+700 ships of different types had been built at the yard.
+The Dock 2 Hall is the third largest shipbuilding hall and the fifth-largest usable volume in the world as of 2022.
 The shipyard is an anchor on the European Route of Industrial Heritage.

 History

 The shipyard was founded at the beginning of 1795 by Willm Rolf Meyer as a yard specializing in small wooden vessels.
 Josef Lambert Meyer began building iron vessels in 1874.

-During the second world war, MeyerWerft mainly repaired ships, also ships from the Kriegsmarine.
+During the Second World War, Meyer Werft mainly repaired ships, including ships from the Kriegsmarine.

-There were more than 20 dockyards in the Papenburg area, but today Meyer Werft is the only remaining shipyard in Papenburg.
-For seven generations it has been a privately held and family-owned company.
+There were once more than 20 shipyards in the Papenburg area, but today Meyer Werft is the only one remaining.